 The winter months are fine for visiting, but be aware that it can get to be quite cold at night, with temperatures down to 0F.

 Camping in Goblin Valley State Park

-There’s a small campground at Goblin Valley State Park with 25 campsites and 2 yurts.
-All sites have picnic tables, metal fire rings, and shade shelters.
+There’s a small campground at Goblin Valley State Park with 25 camping sites and 2 yurts.
+All sites have a picnic area, metal fire rings, and shade shelters.

 - 10 walk-in tent pads